 List of Parameters and PTs Required 2014 update coming soon

 Proficiency Testing Checklist (February, 2012)

-NOTE: For the first time this year, we have added aqueous and non-aqueous matrices to your certificate attachment.
+NOTE: Last year we added aqueous and non-aqueous matrices to your certificate attachment.
 At this time, we will not require PTs specific to each matrix.
 A single PT in either matrix shall suffice for demonstration of proficiency for that parameter method technology.
 A specific matrix PT is required only in cases where a method is matrix-specific (e.g., EPA 9071B).